Begin typing your question below

 Some people may need to wait or should seek medical advice before getting immunized.
 This includes people who:

-- People with severe allergies to vaccine ingredients.
+- Have severe allergies to vaccine ingredients.
 You can view the ingredient list for the approved vaccines and get more information about vaccine allergies here.
 Severe allergies to these ingredients are very rare, and even patients with anaphylactic allergies may still be able to get the vaccine under the supervision of a doctor who specializes in allergies.
 NOTE: Food allergies or other allergies are NOT a reason to avoid the vaccine.
 If you are concerned, talk to your doctor.

 - Have had severe allergies to other vaccines or injectable medications in the past, or have had an anaphylactic reaction in the past but do not know the cause.
 Talk to your doctor first.